GrindingHZ/systempulse/README.md

 ## Technical Details

 - **Platform**: Android (Flutter framework)
+- **CPU Monitoring**: Tracks CPU usage of this app only (not system-wide CPU)
+- **Memory Monitoring**: Monitors system-wide memory usage of all processes
 - **Architecture**: Provider pattern for state management
 - **Data Storage**: Local storage with SharedPreferences
 - **Charts**: FL Chart library for data visualization
 - **Native Code**: Kotlin for Android-specific performance monitoring
+- **Integration Ready**: Code can be merged into existing Flutter apps for app-specific performance monitoring

 ## Contributing